February 23, 2022

-At DXC our north star for hyperautomation is providing stability and efficiency across the Enterprise Technology Stack to deliver an exemplary customer experience.
+At DXC our north star for hyperautomation is providing stability and efficiency across the IT estate to deliver an exemplary customer experience.
 We are driving operational excellence and efficiency through hyperautomation-powered intelligent operations using lean processes, analytics and automation augmented by DXC Platform XTM.
 We have over 14,000 bots and solutions driving silent operations at scale for our customers while eliminating tens of thousands of hours of labor cost.

 Q: How do organizations accelerate hyperautomation in-house?

 A: Data is the “fuel” driving the intelligence behind the automation; intelligence is generated from AI/ML models and analytics that act on, and learn from, the data.
 Data patterns can be visualized in intelligent dashboards and graphs displayed in a portal.
 This enables engineers to see the results of the automation and interact with the AI/ML models to develop additional insights and add more automation.

 DXC has a central knowledge repository that enables both automation and infrastructure scalability across the IT estate.
 The data helps us categorize groups of use cases across the IT estate and identify candidates for deploying or scaling automation.
 Our goal is to achieve intelligent process automation across the IT estate.